EnigmaCurry/arch-ppa/README.md

     ./arch-ppa setup

-The setup installs a few dependencies like `devtools` and `git`.
+The setup installs a few dependencies like `devtools`.
 It also creates a chroot directory which is a container that will be used to build packages in a completely clean environment using `systemd-nspawn`.